espocrm/documentation/administration/troubleshooting.md

 ## Enabling debug mode

-To enable debug mode, edit the file `data/config.php` and change the value:
+To enable debug mode for log, edit the file `data/config.php` and change the value:

 ```
 'logger' => [